virage81/Study/Computer System Architecture.md

    as speed, temperature, or pressure.
 7. Digital computers are use numbers to simulate on-going, or real-time processes.
 8. Digital computers, as contrasted with analog computers, deal with discrete rather than continuous quantities.
 They count rather than measure.
-They use numbers instead of analogous physical quantities to simulate on-going, or real-time processes.
+They use numbers instead of analogous physical quantities.

 ## Text